Cancer is a complex disease. In fact, it is really many diseases with one thing in common— cancer cells have a communication problem.

 One thing to note is that because cancer cells divide rapidly, many of the traditional cancer treatments go after rapidly dividing cells, in general.
 Unfortunately, that includes killing off the healthy rapidly deciding cells which include those that form hair, skin, and nails.
 This is why with traditional chemotherapy patients often lose their hair.

 Newer targeted treatments attempt to go after only those cells which have specific cancer mutations in them.
-This spares the healthy cells.
+This spares healthy cells.
 They aren’t without side effects, but they are a far more effective and tolerable treatment option for patients.

 What Are YOUR Thoughts?